jtackaberry/reaticulate/reabank.md

 ## Program Numbers

+Within a given bank, each articulation must have its own unique program number.
-Although the __program numbers are arbitary__ and don't influence any specific behavior, some form of standardization is recommended because this allows using the `Reaticulate_Activate articulation by CC` actions to trigger a given articulation (or at least its closest approximation) from a control surface, tablet, etc., no matter the underlying instrument.
+The specific program number is, strictly speaking, arbitary, however some form of standardization is recommended because this allows using the `Reaticulate_Activate articulation by CC` actions to trigger a given articulation (or at least its closest approximation) from a control surface, tablet, etc., no matter the underlying instrument.

 The primary use case for program number standardization is having a set of common articulations configured on your MIDI controller for sketching purposes, which, thanks to